themattharris/tmhOAuth/README.md

 you should now define them as `'key' => 'value'` pairs.

 ## Change History ##

+### 0.7 - 27 March 2012
+- Change all the structure to be good with PSR-0
+- Add namespace
+- Add composer

 ### 0.62 - 01 March 2012
 - Fix array merging bug.
 Props: julien-c